 Are you an instructor looking for guidance on how to have healthy, productive conversation about politics and the election in the classroom?

-First, go to our Events and Programs page to find the “Politics in the Classroom” workshops we will be hosting.
+- Go to our Events and Programs page to find the “Politics in the Classroom” workshops we will be hosting.

-Second, the Constructive Dialogue Institute’s Maintaining Campus Community During the 2024 Election guide provides helpful guidance for faculty on co-creating conversation norms in the classroom, encouraging dialogue across difference, assigning election-related activities, fostering media literacy, and welcoming students to a culture of engaging in political dialogue in generative ways.
+- The Constructive Dialogue Institute’s Maintaining Campus Community During the 2024 Election guide provides helpful guidance for faculty on co-creating conversation norms in the classroom, encouraging dialogue across difference, assigning election-related activities, fostering media literacy, and welcoming students to a culture of engaging in political dialogue in generative ways.

 Students have long used their voices to enact change at colleges and universities as well as the world beyond.
 Click this link for information about how UMBC thinks about freedom of speech and expression as well as helpful guidance if you hope to use your voice at UMBC to engage others in political and social issues.